 Detriment: Data briefings with no BSL

 The UK government had failed to make a reasonable adjustment of providing BSL interpretation for two data briefings (above Reasonableness: the two data briefings with no BSL).
-However, said the court (para 36), the claimant could only claim if she had suffered a “detriment” (step 2 at Reasonable adjustments by service providers>Two-stage legal test for anticipatory duty).
+However, said the court (para 36), the claimant could only claim if she had suffered a “detriment” (step 2 at Reasonable adjustments by service providers>Two-stage legal test?).

 The court decided she had suffered a detriment (para 36).
 It accepted evidence that she had the reading understanding of a 7-year-old, and could not understand the data in the data briefings because there was no BSL interpretation – so the information was not in a language she could understand.
 The court said that it approached “detriment” having in mind the way in which it is described in the Services Code of Practice (§5.10): something that a reasonable person would complain about; not merely an unjustified sense of grievance.
 The court said detriment could arise even if “for … a limited period” (VC §175).
 There was “at least a real prospect” that BSL interpreters “would have made a difference” (VC §177) in the present case.
 Furthermore:

 “36. … Saying that the Claimant could get the information in the end brings to mind telling a wheelchair user to wait for the first bus without a buggy in the wheelchair space [Paulley]; or telling Mr Roads to travel to Ely, change there and then travel home.
 The Claimant’s position is not like that of Mr Finnigan, for whom the absence of a BSL interpreter during police searches “did not have any effect” on communication (Finnigan §44).”